Sequoyah Research Center

-The Sequoyah National Research Center (SNRC), located in Little Rock, Arkansas, is home of the American Native Press Archives (ANPA).
+The Sequoyah National Research Center (SNRC), located in Little Rock, Arkansas, is the home of the American Native Press Archives (ANPA).
 ANPA is one of the largest repositories of Native American publications in the world.
 The Center is also home to the J.W.
 Wiggins Native American Art Collection, a collection of over 2400 pieces of art by contemporary Native American artists.